CoQ10: Everything You Need To Know About This Powerful Antioxidant

 CoQ10 and heart disease.

 Studies have suggested that CoQ10 might be able to prevent a heart attack recurrence in people who have already suffered from a heart attack.
 One study, specifically, showed that patients were less likely to have another heart attack and chest pain if they took CoQ10 within three days of having a heart attack.
 There is also some research to support the idea that people with congestive heart failure might have low levels of CoQ10, and studies have also shown that supplementing might benefit people with high cholesterol and high blood pressure.
 Another study on over 100 patients showed that taking a combo of CoQ10 and other nutrients could be linked to a quicker recovery after bypass and other heart surgeries.
 In other words: If you have heart disease in your family, are struggling with it currently, and are interested in supplements, talking to your doctor about CoQ10 has some scientific validity behind it.

 CoQ10 and hypertension.

-According to Dr. Joel Kahn, a cardiologist and professor in our Advanced Functional Nutrition Training, "a group called the Cochrane Database Review looked at studies of CoQ10 for hypertension and found an average 11 mmHg BP drop, which is similar to many prescription medications."
+According to Dr. Joel Kahn, a cardiologist and professor in our Advanced Functional Nutrition Training, "a group called the Cochrane Database Review looked at studies of CoQ10 for hypertension and found it caused an average 11 mmHg BP drop, which is similar to many prescription medications."
 Other studies, however, have found that CoQ10 didn't have much of an effect on blood pressure, so there are some mixed results.
 (And remember, you should always talk to your doctor before starting any supplement regime.)